flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 Edit `create-routing.sh`, or leave as is.
 This is where we configure selective routing.
 We'll route ports 80, 443, 22, and 53 through Tailscale, but keep email ports (25, 465, 587, 993, 995) direct.

+> Be sure to set a backup IP address for SSH access: `SAFE_SSH_IP="your.backup.ssh.ip"`
+> By default, the script also adds your curent SSH client IP, to prevent lockouts.

 NOTE: Run this on the PUBLIC server, NOT the exit node
 - Move `create-routing.sh` to /root/ or /usr/local/bin/
 - Make executable: `chmod +x create-routing.sh`